Open command prompt as an administrator and run the following command.

 kubectl describe pod [pod-name]

-View the events at the bottom of the command’s output.
+to your pod name into the following command.
+Run the command to view your pod events.
 Observe that the pod is using the new container image system:2.0-SNAPSHOT

 .

-When you no longer need your deployed microservices, you can delete them with the following Helm commands:
+When you no longer need your deployed microservices, you can delete all Kubernetes resources by running the kubectl delete

 Remove the namespace you created in your container registry.